We don’t support this browser anymore.

 Our view

-Grocers have been forced to up their game as competition in the industry reaches fever pitch thanks to the upwards march of Aldi and Lidl.
-And while Sainsbury's value-led strategy has paid off, offering value doesn't come cheap.
-Profits aren't shooting the lights out.
 Those in the middle of the market, like Sainsbury's, are most exposed in these tough times.
 It means the group has no choice but to get its hands dirty and fight for customers.
-But credit where it’s due – things like Nectar prices and Aldi price matches are working at plugging the exit of customers.
+Credit where it’s due – things like Nectar prices and Aldi price matches are working at plugging the exit of customers.

-That’s important because for all Sainsbury’s excellent work in its core business, it is more exposed to general merchandise thanks to its ownership of Argos.
+That’s important because for all Sainsbury’s excellent work in its core retail business, it is more exposed to general merchandise thanks to its ownership of Argos.
 Consumer electronics aren’t faring well in this economic climate, as people prioritise the essentials.
 General merchandise is the most cyclical area of the supermarket economy to be in, so being overweight in this arena really slows you down when times get tough.

 Environmental, social and governance (ESG) risk

-According to Sustainalytics, Sainsbury’s management of ESG risks is strong.
 An area of strength is the fact that the group’s executive pay is explicitly linked to ESG performance targets.
 However, within that, the group’s ESG disclosures aren’t in accordance with leading reporting standards, in particular the environmental policy is weak.
 This is significant given the group’s extensive packaging and freight usage.
 The group’s large scale puts it at increased risk of scrutiny when it comes to product reputation, and is something to monitor as customer appetites lean more towards sustainable options.

-Sainsbury key facts
+J Sainsbury key facts

 • Forward price/earnings ratio (next 12 months): 11.3

-• Ten year average forward price/earnings ratio: 11.8
+• Ten year average forward price/earnings ratio: 11.9

 • Prospective dividend yield (next 12 months): 5.3%